Joe Biden vows to 'get right to work' despite Trump resistance after 2020 election

 French President Emmanuel Macron met with Biden via videoconference.
 German Chancellor Angela Merkel and British Prime Minister Boris Johnson, among six world leaders overall, congratulated Biden on his election.

-If the 6-3 conservative court ultimately agrees with the GOP, millions of Americans could lose their health care coverage.
-While Tuesday's arguments indicate the court is unlikely to strike down the entire law, the prospect added new weight to the already heavy burden Biden inherits from the outgoing administration.

-"It's a law that saved lives and spared countless families from financial ruin," Biden charged.
-He vowed to work with Congress to strengthen the health care law "as soon as humanly possible."
+Trump, meanwhile, ordered major personnel moves at the Department of Defense - firing Defense Secretary Mark Esper and installing three staunch loyalists to top defense jobs.

-For now, however, Republicans on Capitol Hill, like those in the Trump administration, are showing no desire to cooperate with a Biden administration.
+For now, Republicans on Capitol Hill, like those in the Trump administration, are showing no desire to question Trump's unprecedented steps or cooperate with a Biden administration

 Secretary of State Mike Pompeo on Tuesday predicted there would be a smooth transition - to another four years of Trump in power.
 And McConnell largely endorsed Trump's approach: "Until the Electoral College votes, anyone who is running for office can exhaust concerns."

-Biden spent much of Tuesday working alongside Vice President-elect Kamala Harris at a theater near his home.
+Biden is spending much of the week working alongside Vice President-elect Kamala Harris at a theater near his home.
 He is expected to quickly name a chief of staff and start considering Cabinet appointments, though those likely won't be finalized for weeks.

 Republicans are increasingly eyeing a December deadline to publicly accept the election result, giving Trump time and space to exhaust his legal challenges.
 That's when the states face a deadline to certify results and a Dec.
 14 deadline for the Electoral College to cast its votes.
 It's also roughly the same amount of time it took to resolve the 2000 election dispute between Republican George W. Bush and Democrat Al Gore.